 When the bar or restaurant closes for the night, the barback will work with the bartenders to break the bar down.
 This could mean taking out the trash, restocking bottles and cleaning all the glassware.

-If you are looking into becoming a bar back, (which I highly recommend for starting out in a bar) there are a few things to take into consideration:
+If you are looking into becoming a bar runner, (which I highly recommend for starting out in a bar) here are a few things to take into consideration:

 Got yourself a barbacking job and want to knock it out of the park?
 Here are some traits of a great barback.
 Follow this example to get noticed – and possibly even get an the opportunity to work your way up to a waiter or bartender position.

 - They Hustle – In this role, speed is important.
 Moving with a sense of purpose and being quick behind the bar is key for a good barback.
 If the bartender needs something on the fly (aka right now) the barback makes it happen quickly and then gets back to their normal duties.